topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 - From the :ref:`waypoint details screen <ss-waypoint-details>` by pressing 'Edit > Change icon'.
 - From the :ref:`waypoints screen <ss-waypoints-select>` by pressing 'More > Select > More (bottom) > Change icons'.
-- From the input coordinates screen by pressing the 'Icon' row.
+- From the input coordinates screen by tapping the 'Icon' row.
-- From the :ref:`waypoint creation screen <ss-waypoint-create-map>` by pressing the 'Icon' row.
+- From the :ref:`waypoint creation screen <ss-waypoint-create-map>` by tapping the 'Icon' row.

 Default icon